cypress-io/cypress-docker-images/factory/README.md

 ### CYPRESS_VERSION

 The version of Cypress to install (via npm).
-If the env is unset or an empty string, Cypress is not installed.
+If the `ARG` variable is unset or an empty string, Cypress is not installed.

 Example: `CYPRESS_VERSION='13.11.0'`